bharathkumar-rajagopal/bharathkumar-rajagopal.github.io/_news/announcement_2.md

 layout: post
 # title: A long announcement with details
 date: 2024-06-10 16:11:00-0400
-inline: false
+inline: true
 related_posts: false
 ---
-Successfully defended my Master's thesis emoji! :relieved: :page_with_curl:
+Successfully defended my Master's thesis :relieved: :page_with_curl:
 <!-- Announcements and news can be much longer than just quick inline posts.
 In fact, they can have all the features available for the standard blog posts.
 See below. -->

 <!-- ---